stevenbenner/jquery-powertip/doc/README.md

 $('.tooltips').powerTip({ manual: true });
 ```

 Now PowerTip has initialized and set up the `.tooltips` elements, but it will not open tooltips for those elements automatically.
-You have to manually open the tooltips using the API.
+You must manually open the tooltips using the API.

 ### Building your own event handlers